diosadentro/payphone/README.md

 ## Deployment

 The project utilizes Helm for deployment.
-See the `infrastructure/helm directory for details`.
+See the `infrastructure/helm` directory for details.
 Make sure to update `<docker repo>` and `<cloudflare hostname>` in the values.yaml file.
 By default, the helm chart will create 3 replicas.

 This project utilizes [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/) to expose the service to the internet from a kubernetes pod.